jfranciscosousa/jfranciscosousa.com/src/content/blog/validating-environment-variables-with-zod.md

 Environment variables and .env files are the de-facto way of configuring Javascript web applications.
 Most meta-frameworks like Next.js, svelte-kit, and others support it from out of the box, allowing you to have one or multiple `.env` files for your projects.

-Some even add Typescript support, generating types based on the contents of your `.env` files, like `svelte-kit` does.
+Some even add Typescript support, generating types based on the contents of your `.env` files, as `svelte-kit` does.

 ## Taking it a step further